Better Living TV Theater

-Better Living TV Theater was an early American television program originally broadcast on ABC and later on the now defunct DuMont Television Network.
-The documentary series, featuring moderator Fischer Black, ran from 1953 to 1954.
+Better Living TV Theater is an American television documentary program originally broadcast on ABC and later on the DuMont Television Network.
+The documentary series, featuring moderator Fischer Black, debuted on June 20, 1953.
 The ABC version was a summer replacement series which aired on Sunday afternoons.
 The final ABC broadcast occurred on August 16, 1953.

 On April 21, 1954, the DuMont Network began to air the series in prime time.
 Better Living TV Theater aired on Wednesday nights at 10:30 pm EST, until June, when the program was moved to Sunday nights.
 The final broadcast was on August 29, 1954.

 Episode status

 One episode of this series survives at the Paley Center for Media.